Common Co-Parenting Rules

 Maintaining consistency in areas such as bedtime rituals, wake-up routines, homework schedules, mealtimes, screen time rules, consequences of misbehavior, and how and when transitions between households take place is extremely beneficial for children.

 This one is critical.
 Toxic fighting between parents – name-calling, insults, threats, physical aggression, walking out – dramatically impact a child’s mental health.
 This can result in everything from decreased cognitive performance, to physical sickness, to high rates of substance abuse and eating disorders.

 It is important for you and your co-parent to agree that you will not disparage one another in front of the kids, you will not allow other family members or friends to disparage your co-parent in front of the kids, and you will not allow your children to speak disrespectfully about one another.

 Belittling or insulting your co-parent can sometimes happen subtly and without intention, so be aware of some common ways you may not be showing respect:

 - Always refer to your child’s other parent as his or her “mother” or “father” in conversation, not “my ex.”

 - Don’t ignore your co-parent at school meetings or sporting events or sit on opposite sides of the room.

-- Don’t use your children as messengers to pass information back and forth, and that includes putting notes in their bags.
+- Don’t use your children as messengers to pass information back and forth between you and your co-parent, and that includes putting notes in their bags.

-- Don’t use your children as spies, questioning them about a co-parent’s personal life or activities they are involved in.
+- Don’t use your children as spies, questioning them about your co-parent’s personal life or activities they are involved in.

 - Don’t interrupt time between your child and co-parent by showing up unexpectedly to pick them up or scheduling outings during scheduled visitation times.